-Yes, humans can get fleas from their dogs and other pets.
-If you’ve ever walked across the carpet and noticed a dark speck on white socks that suddenly appears then vanishes, that speck probably was a flea.
+Sigh, it’s true; humans can get fleas from dogs and other pets.
+If you’ve ever walked across the carpet in your home and noticed a dark speck on your white socks that suddenly appears then vanishes, there’s a good chance that speck could have been a flea.

-While pets undoubtedly enrich our lives in innumerable ways, this close proximity has put us at greater risk for sharing ectoparasites, such as the flea.
-But don’t fret just yet; the possibility of getting fleas yourself is not reason to put your pup in the dog house.
+While pets undoubtedly enrich our lives in innumerable ways, this close proximity has put us at greater risk for sharing ectoparasites–such as the flea.
+We spoke to a vet expert on what you need to know about fleas on humans.

-There are thousands of species of fleas, and most animals have a specific flea species that prefers that animal as its host.
-While the flea that dogs typically carry can–and do—jump over to humans and bite us, the dog flea cannot survive on humans.
+Technically yes, a dog flea becomes a human flea, but there’s a caveat.
+There are thousands of species of fleas, and most animals have a specific type of fleas that prefers that animal as its host.
+While the flea that dogs typically carry can–and does–jump over to humans and bite us, the dog flea cannot survive on humans.

 First, dog fleas need dog blood to eat.
 Second, humans aren’t hairy enough to provide ample hiding coverage or the warm environment that dog fleas seek in a home.

 Most fleas figure this out quickly and will return to your pup or seek a safer spot in your home.
-This makes treating your home a key part of flea prevention and treatment not to overlook.
+This makes treating your home a key part of flea prevention/pest control and not something to overlook.

-Flea bites—and fleas—are pretty distinctive.
-If you see dark small bugs that hop, instead of flying, and find yourself with bites, it is most likely fleas.
+If you see dark small bugs that hop instead of flying and you find yourself with bites, it is most likely fleas.